Anxiety and Addiction

 The limbic system and the cycle of self-medication

 Posted Aug 14, 2014

-Part of the disease of addiction is a number of personality disordered-like behaviors that tag along like a little brother.
-In previous blogs, we have discussed the matter of the limbic system of the brain as being the focus of addiction.
-The limbic system apparatus is the fight or flight part of the brain, but it is much more than that.
+In previous blogs, we discussed the matter of the limbic system of the brain as being the focus of addiction.
+The limbic system apparatus is the fight-or-flight part of the brain, but it is much more than that.
 The addiction center, mood and attention, parts of memory and rage and sex are all regulated in part by the limbic system.

 Self-medication begins with a few drinks and a few benzodiazepines and a cigarette.
 What is happening in the brain is the building of receptors that have to be filled with alcohol or drugs to achieve a calm state.
-So tolerance develops and one needs more and more alcohol or benzodiazepines or nicotine to calm the individual.
-As more and more receptors build in the brain, more drugs, alcohol and nicotine is needed to bring the person to a state of calm.
+So tolerance develops, and one needs more and more alcohol or benzodiazepines or nicotine to calm the individual.
+As more and more receptors build in the brain, more drugs, alcohol, and nicotine are needed to bring the person to a state of calm.

-When someone comes in for help, one of the biggest hurdles in keeping the person in treatment is monitoring that person for withdrawal and giving time to allow those receptors to start to go away while at the same time weaning down the medications so that panic and anxiety does not ensue.
-It this is done too aggressively, the person is groggy and “out of it.”
-If the medication is not given aggressively enough, the person will be anxious, experience panic and withdrawal and my even have a seizure because of the extreme over-activity of the brain in withdrawal.
+When someone comes in for help, one of the biggest hurdles in keeping the person in treatment is monitoring that person for withdrawal and giving time to allow those receptors to start to go away, while at the same time weaning down the medications, so that panic and anxiety do not ensue.
+If this is done too aggressively, the person is groggy and “out of it.”
+If the medication is not given aggressively enough, the person will be anxious, experience panic and withdrawal, and may even have a seizure because of the extreme over-activity of the brain in withdrawal.

 There is a lot of fear for people going through withdrawal.
 It is like putting someone on the high dive at the pool when they have a fear of heights.
 For someone who does not want to jump, it is much more humane to walk them back down the ladder one step at a time.